Department of Cytology

 - structural and functional peculiarities of the brain related to the gastrointestinal tract functioning;

-- cell regenerative capacities for treatment of experimentally provoked brain neurodegeneration (ischemia, trauma).
+- stem cell regenerative capacities for treatment of experimentally provoked brain neurodegeneration (ischemia, perinatal pathology of CNS).

-- modelling of neurodegeneration in vivo (cerebral ischemia, Parkinson’s disease, perinatal pathology of CNS, brain trauma, exocrine pancreatic insufficiency) and in vitro (cerebral ischemia, Alcheimer’s disease, stress);
+- modelling of neurodegeneration in vivo (cerebral ischemia, Parkinson’s disease, perinatal pathology of CNS, exocrine pancreatic insufficiency) and in vitro (cerebral ischemia, Alcheimer’s disease, stress);

 - microscopy: light, confocal, electron;